willowtreeapps/vocable-android/README.md

 For the current progress on features, please visit the [project board](https://github.com/willowtreeapps/vocable-android/projects/1).

 For a high-level roadmap, see the [Vocable Roadmap](./ROADMAP.md)

+## Translations
+We'd love to translate Vocable into as many languages as possible.
+If you'd like to help translate, please visit our [Crowdin project](https://crowdin.com/project/vocable-android).
+Thanks for helping people communicate all around the world! 🌎🌍🌏

 ## Contributing
 We love contributions!
 To get started, please see our [Contributing Guidelines](./CONTRIBUTING.md).